08 Jun How Do I Spot A Scam Loan Website?

 Compare and Contrast

-Have a look at this company (don’t worry, it’s safe to click on their page just don’t give them any info), http://www.credit-lenders.uk The site looks genuine and well-presented and they even link to a bona fide genuine company for one of their loans.
-Dig a little deeper and things start getting murky.
+Have a look at this company (don’t worry, it’s safe to click on their page just don’t give them any info), https://www.credit-lenders.uk.
+The site looks genuine and well-presented and they even link to a bona fide genuine company for one of their loans.
+Dig a little deeper and things start getting murky for offering payday lenders in 2020.
 For a native English speaker the language used is awful.
 Anyone can spell these days but you can’t put good syntax and grammar into a spell check.
 It could be that the owners have recently arrived in the UK but how would you know?
 A ring to their published phone number gets no answer and a search of their company number at Companies House yields nothing.
 They look like a scam site.
-The aim is to get you to fill out their quote form and from there various things could happen.
+The aim is to get you to fill out their quote form and from the various things could happen.

 Who to Contact